- GDP (PPP):

 - FDI Inflow:

-Malta’s economic freedom score is 68.6, making its economy the 41st freest in the 2019 Index.
-Its overall score has increased by 0.1 point, with higher scores on government spending and fiscal health countering a sharp drop in judicial effectiveness.
-Malta is ranked 20th among 44 countries in the Europe region, and its overall score exactly matches the regional average and is above the world average.
+Malta’s economic freedom score is 70.2, making its economy the 36th freest in the 2021 Index.
+Its overall score has increased by 0.7 point, primarily because of an improvement in judicial effectiveness.
+Malta is ranked 21st among 45 countries in the Europe region, and its overall score is above the regional and world averages.

 Malta joined the European Union in 2004 and the eurozone in 2008.
-Joseph Muscat has been prime minister since 2013, and his center-left Labour Party won an absolute majority in 2017 snap elections.
-With few natural resources, the tiny island nation imports most of its food and fresh water and 100 percent of its energy.
-The government maintains a sprawling socialist bureaucracy that oversees heavy entitlement spending, but Malta’s unemployment rate is one of the European Union’s lowest, and its growth rate is among the EU’s strongest.
+Prime Minister Robert Abela of the center-left Labour Party took office in January following the resignation of his predecessor, Joseph Muscat, after months of protests occasioned by Muscat’s handling of questions about the murder of an investigative journalist.
+With few natural resources, the tiny island nation imports most of its food, most of its fresh water, and all of its energy.
+The government maintains a sprawling socialist bureaucracy that oversees heavy entitlement spending.
 The economy depends on tourism, trade, and manufacturing.
 Well-trained workers, low labor costs, and EU membership attract foreign investment.
-Challenges include substantial immigration flows from politically unstable North African neighbors.
+Challenges include substantial immigration from politically unstable North African neighbors.

 The top individual income and corporate tax rates are 35 percent.
 Other taxes include value-added and capital gains taxes.
-The overall tax burden equals 33.6 percent of total domestic income.
-Over the past three years, government spending has amounted to 38.3 percent of the country’s output (GDP), and budget surpluses have averaged 0.6 percent of GDP.
-Public debt is equivalent to 52.6 percent of GDP.
+The overall tax burden equals 26.2 percent of total domestic income.
+Government spending has amounted to 36.1 percent of total output (GDP) over the past three years, and budget surpluses have averaged 2.2 percent of GDP.
+Public debt is equivalent to 42.8 percent of GDP.